farm-fe/rfcs/rfcs/002-runtime-module-management/rfc.md

 ### Resource

-**Resources** are files that contains code which may include many modules.
-A script resource has many module initialization functions and a style resource may only contain CSS code.
+**Resources** are files that contain code, which may include many modules.
+A script resource has many module initialization functions, and a style resource may only contain CSS code.

 #### Resource type

-There are two types of resources, **initial resources** and **async resources**. **initial resources** are essential for entry module to run, while **async resources** are loaded asynchronously according to some conditions.
+There are two types of resources: **initial resources** and **async resources**. **Initial resources** are essential for the entry module to run, while **async resources** are loaded asynchronously based on certain conditions.

 **Initial resources** will be loaded in HTML with `<script>` tags, while **async resources** will be loaded with `import()` calls (for modern browsers and Node.js) or dynamically added `<script>` elements (for legacy browsers).

 #### Resource kind

-There are tow kinds of resource: **script** and **style**.
+There are two kinds of resources: **script** and **style**.

-An example of script resource:
+An example of a script resource:

 ```js
 (function (modules, url) {